Max Barrett (judge): Judicial career

 Barrett was appointed to the High Court in January 2014.
-He is one of the youngest judges to have been appointed in Ireland, as well as being one of only three to have continued his studies to doctoral level.
+He is one of the youngest judges to have been appointed in Ireland, as well as being one of only five to have continued his studies to doctoral level.
 He is also one of the most prolific, having delivered as many as 459 written judgments in under five years by early December 2020.
 He has heard cases involving defamation law, judicial review, injunctions, the law of tort, company law, competition law and family law.
 Barrett has been critical of high fees generated by legal professionals and argued that a systemic solution is needed to tackle the "crushing cost" of High Court litigation.

 As of 2021, he was the judge in charge of competition law matters in the High Court.

 Environmental cases

-In the 2017 case of Merriman v.
-Friends of the Irish Environment, Barrett held that an unenumerated right to the environment exists in the Irish constitution, arising out of a case regarding extending planning permission for a runway at Dublin Airport.
+In Merriman v.
+Friends of the Irish Environment (2017), Barrett held that an unenumerated right to the environment exists in the Irish constitution, arising out of a case regarding extending planning permission for a runway at Dublin Airport.
 The case has not been overruled.
 However, the now-retired Chief Justice Frank Clarke did note in a 2020 Supreme Court decision that such a right had not yet been established by the Supreme Court and argued it was of a "very vague nature".
 The conservative approach taken by the Clarke Supreme Court contrasted markedly with the approach adopted by courts in many other jurisdictions, however, including the German Federal Constitutional Court, which has held national climate targets and permitted emissions to have violated fundamental rights.

-Migration cases
+Immigration, international protection and citizenship

 In A v.
 Minister for Justice and Equality (2019), Barrett set aside a decision of the Minister for Justice and Equality which refused an application for family reunification, on the basis that a section of the International Protection Act 2015 was unconstitutional.
 Section 56(9)(a) did not recognise marriages of refugees for family reunification purposes which took place after arriving in Ireland.
 Although the case was concerned with a heterosexual marriage, it also impacted positively on LGBT+ couples who may not have been in a position to marry in countries of initial origin where same-sex marriage is not legal.